 While you can’t completely avoid emergencies and accidents, there are certain steps you could take to avoid experiencing them.
 Knowing how to handle them can make the situation less stressful and allow you to respond efficiently and effectively.
 Save your smile by preparing yourself for the unexpected!

 About the Author

-Dr. Sheri McIntosh, Keller’s trusted family dentist, takes pride in providing patient-focused care at her dental practice.
+Dr. Sheri McIntosh, emergency dentist, takes pride in providing patient-focused care at her dental practice.
 She created a warm and welcoming environment so everyone that walks through her practice doors feels comfortable and in good hands.
 She cares for her patients using the most modern treatments and advanced dental technology, all while focusing on building life-long doctor-patient relationships.
 For any questions or to schedule an emergency appointment, visit Distinguished Dental’s online form or contact 817-337-8300.